 Foreigners who wish to learn about Canada’s various immigration programs often ask, “Is PNP better or Express Entry?”.

-There is no general answer to this simple question, as the answer will depend on different factors.
+This simple question has no general answer, as the answer will depend on different factors.
 However, we can examine PNP vs. Express Entry in different ways.

 The table below summarizes some of these differences between PNP and Express Entry.